jrhendrix-dev/Business-First-English-Center-PHP/README.md

 ## 4. **Data Flow and Persistence**

-- All data operations (CRUD) are handled by controllers in `src/controllers/`.
+- All data operations (CRUD) are handled by controllers in src/controllers/.
-- Business logic and database interactions are managed by models in `src/models/`.
+- Business logic and database interactions are managed by models in src/models/.
 - Data is stored in a MySQL database, with triggers enforcing integrity for student records.
 - AJAX is used for dynamic updates and form submissions, providing a responsive user experience.
+- All AJAX handlers (for admin, teacher, and student dashboards) are located in /includes/ and follow best practices with PHPDoc and input validation.

 ---